gabipana7/seismic-networks/data_collection/README.md

 - a fixed width file (.txt file) is downloaded
 - file needs parsing: method - line, by line
-- skip the header line and parse all the liens
+- skip the header line and parse all the lines
-- specify explicitly the columns to be selected for each data:
+- specify explicitly the columns to be selected for each column:
     - datetime [1:23]
     - latitude [38:45]
     - longitude [48:56]